 You need to configure the actions before executing actions on events.
-For more information, see "Prerequisites for Executing Actions on Events" on page 105.
+For more information, see "Prerequisites for Executing Actions on Events" on page 103.

 To execute actions on events:

-For more information, see "Searching Events Indexed in Traditional Storage" on page 21 and "Refining Search Results" on page 25.
+- 1 Perform a search, and refine the search results as desired. - For more information, see "Searching Events Indexed in Traditional Storage" on page 20 and "Refining Search Results" on page 24. - 2 In the search results, select the events on which you want to execute actions. - 3 Click Event operations > Show action panel.

-- 2 In the search results, select the events on which you want to execute actions. - 3 Click Event operations > Show action panel. - 4 In the Event Actions panel > Actions drop-down, select the desired actions, then click Execute.
+4 In the Event Actions panel > Actions drop-down, select the desired actions, then click Execute.

-For more information on executing actions, see Chapter 11, "Manually Performing Actions on Events," on page 105.
+For more information on executing actions, see Chapter 11, "Manually Performing Actions on Events," on page 103.